grange85/living-by-the-water/_posts/2019/2019-09-08-hitch-28-mr-and-mrs-smith-1941.md

 But then, the final third and the film becomes unbearable and with that it opens up the holes in the story so they're harder to turn a blind eye to.
 And then I start forgetting again - my memories of the last third of the film are mostly just wishing it would end.

-Hopefully I'll remember how forgettable this is and not bother to wwatch it again.
+Hopefully I'll remember how forgettable this is and not bother to watch it again.

 Source: DVD
 Rating: 3/10